JD(U) chief Nitish Kumar again breaks alliance with NDA | Politics

 - India

-The Mahagathbandhan of JD(U)-RJD-Congress won the 2015 election.
+The Mahagathbandhan of JD(U)-RJD-Congress won the 2017 election.
 Kumar returned as the Chief Minister and RJD's Tejashwi Yadav became the deputy chief minister.
-However, the Mahagathbandhan collapsed in the year 2017 and Nitish Kumar got reunited with the BJP.
+However, the Mahagathbandhan collapsed in the year 2017 within two years and Nitish Kumar got reunited with the BJP.

+Earlier on Tuesday, Kumar resigned, breaking his alliance with the Bharatiya Janata Party (BJP).
+In the year 2022, he joined hands with the BJP and became the chief minister.

 Kumar said that all party MPs and MLAs are in consensus that they should leave the BJP-led NDA alliance.
 Caretaker Chief Minister Kumar said, "All MPs and MLAs reached a consensus that we should leave the NDA.
 Soon after, I resigned as Bihar CM."